fabriguespe/lens-map/README.md

 **[Token Terminal](https://tokenterminal.com/terminal/projects/lens)**<br />Lens protocol charts<br />cc @tokenterminal <br /><br />
 ## DAO Tools 🗳
 DAOs embody the promise of decentralized ownership and distributed operations.
 DAOs manage votes, decisions and assets, bypassing traditional legal set-ups.
 As DAOs continue to evolve, they will need help to improve how they assemble, organize, communicate and operate.
- Follow NFTs include built-in governance mechanisms.
+<br> Follow NFTs include built-in governance mechanisms.
 When following a profile, followers obtain a FollowNFT, which is the core building block of the Lens Protocol social graph.
 From a technical perspective, these NFTs contain governance-specific logic that allows any profile can spin up a DAO in minutes.
 <br />
 <br />**[Jokedao](https://www.jokedao.io/)**<br />Bottom-up, on-chain governance.
 for user-generated roadmaps, grants, endorsements, bounties, curation, and community-driven decisions—including joke contests.<br />cc @divine_economy @jokedao_ <br /><br />